exadel-inc/esl/src/modules/esl-media-query/README.md

 - Can disallow queries for queries with dpr > 1 for page speed bots
 - Screen breakpoints shortcuts
   (e.g. `@XS`, `@md`, `@+LG`, `@-MD`)
-  Supports breakpoints declared in `esl-utils/environment/breakpoints` registry.
+  Supports breakpoints declared in ESLMediaBreakpoints registry.
   Accepts modifiers like `+` to accept upper breakpoints and `-` to accept lover breakpoints.
 - `@MOBILE` and `@DESKTOP` shortcuts for device detection
 ---

 Util contains the following utils:
+- ESLMediaBreakpoints
 - ESLMediaQuery
 - ESLMediaRule
 - ESLMediaRuleList

+---
+### ESLMediaBreakpoints
+Custom screen breakpoints registry.
+Allows to define a named screen width range.

+To change default or define you own Screen Breakpoint use `ESLMediaBreakpoints.addCustomBreakpoint` static method.

 ---
 ### ESLMediaQuery